techgnosis/tanzu-gitops/README.md

 ## Quirks I have observed
 * Kubeapps only seems to behave if it is installed in the `default` namespace.
 Otherwise it doesn't recognize App Respositories when you try to install anything in a different namespace than `default`.
-* Velero is causing Argo Rollouts to not work after restore

 ## TODO
 * Combine spring-petclinic and product-api into the same cluster.
 Use some RBAC to make it work.
 Apply it with TMC.
 * Add a pipeline to get test-app into TAS
-* Figure out why Velero is breaking Argo Rollouts
-* Use Wavefront to do the analysis during an Argo Rollout
 * Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443
 * How do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.
 * Lots of hardcoded references to `harbor.lab.home` need to be removed with `ytt`